Welcome to the Pomona Social Cognition & Interaction Lab!

 SCI Lab News!

-- SCI lab member Maddy DeMeules joins Kristina Olson’s Social Cognitive Development Lab at the University of Washington as their new lab manager.
+- SCI lab member Maddy DeMeules joins Kristina Olson’s Social Cognitive Development Lab at the University of Washington as their lab manager.
 Congratulations, Maddy!

 - Adam and Jon Schuldt’s SPSP symposium on how groups impact sustainability featured in SPSP news (see here and here)